-North Andover Housing Authority is a public housing agency in North Andover, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of January 18th, 2019, North Andover Housing Authority has 1 waiting lists that are open now or opening soon.
+North Andover Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 30th, 2022, North Andover Housing Authority has 1 waiting lists that are open now or opening soon.

 North Andover Housing Authority serves North Andover.

-As of the most recent VMS report, North Andover Housing Authority manages 128 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, North Andover Housing Authority manages 132 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 3% having issued approximately 42 vouchers in the past year.
 The average voucher holder has received housing benefits for 11 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 123 months on the waiting list1.